MarcusDunn/yolo_mark_rs/README.md

 - Despite an image being loaded, it will not display until an event occurs forcing an update.
 - Does not respect exif data (such as rotation)
+- On Windows due to issue with imgui trying to persist window size, if you close the app while its minimized, when you open it back up it will start with a zero-sized window that cannot be scaled up. for now you can resolve this by removing the replacing `eframe = { version = "0.13.0", features = ["persistence"] }` with `eframe = { version = "0.13.0" }` which prevents the bug at the cost of not having settings files saved at regular intervals (which includes the image you left off from)